ohadbeck/DecentralizedComputing-whatComesNextAfterBlockchain/README.md

-# DecentralizedComputing - what comes next after blockchain
+# Decentralized Computing - what comes next after blockchain
 Paper regarding decentralized computing and hashgraph can be found in the pdf file in this repo.